 - Toothpick: Use a toothpick to pick grime from crevices in Pyrex without risking the finish

-- Oven Cleaner: Cover Pyrex stains with oven cleaner and a plastic bag, allow to soak for a few hours and then wash thoroughly
+- Oven Cleaner: Cover Pyrex stains with oven cleaner and a plastic bag, allow to soak and then wash thoroughly

 Please feel free to share your tips and tricks in the comments below!
-I love hearing advice and picking up tips from fellow collectors, so feel free to link to your own blog posts or Instagram pages so we can ogle your vintage Pyrex collection and soak up your vintage Pyrex cleaning advice!
+I love hearing advice and picking up tips from fellow collectors, so feel free to include a link to your own blog posts or Instagram pages so we can ogle your vintage Pyrex collection and soak up your vintage Pyrex cleaning advice.